michael-collins/aa110-fa2014/source/syllabus.md

 1. Hard Drive: Minimum capacity: 100gig, Type: SSD or 7200rpm HDD, Interface: USB 2/3 or FireWire 800.
 2. Portable Headphones with standard 3.5mm jack

+## Software
+Autodesk software is free to students: [Autodesk.com](http://www.autodesk.com/education/home)

+Supplemental software training is available at lynda.psu.edu and digitaltutors.com

-## Recommended Texts
+## Texts
+There are no texts required to be purchased.
+I will provide handouts for readings.

 ## Course Objectives
 **Upon completing the course each student will have:**

 * Completed technical/conceptual projects (assignments) as set out by the instructor
 * Assessed projects in relation to the stated objectives of the assignment
 * Developed a language suitable for descriptive and critical understandings of their assignments and broader themes related to interdisciplinarity digital design
 * Participated actively in all group work and ­discussions

 ## Course Requirements
 Each class will meet in 401 Paterson.
-Attendance is mandatory; as this time will be used for critiques, reading discussions, slide presentations, video screenings and the dissemination of general information.
+Attendance is mandatory; as this time will be used for critiques, reading discussions, presentations, video screenings, collaborative or group work, and the dissemination of general information.
 These sessions will at all times emphasize critical analysis and in­class discussion.
 In terms of studio production, whole class meetings may review work­in­progress; assess ongoing technical concerns; assist with immediate needs of a project concept and execution all the while continuing to develop a language appropriate for evaluation and critique.
-While there will be a limited amount of in­class time to experiment and complete work, you will be required to spend many hours working outside of class­time.
+While there will be a limited amount of in­class time to experiment and complete work, you will be required to spend many hours working outside of class­ time.

 ## Course Prerequisites
 Prerequisite: Prerequisite or concurrent: A&A 101, A&A 102S